7 Recognition Tips That Will Encourage Full Employee Engagement

 Give a copy of the letter to the employee and to the department head or CEO, depending on the size of your company.
 Place a copy in the employee’s file so that the positive efforts of the employee are highlighted in this file.
 Employees save these notes forever.

 They pin them up on the walls of their cubicles, tent the notecard on their file cabinet, or workstation, and pin them to their cork boards.
-I’ve even seen a note taped to a many metal presses.
-When the shouting is over, they supply the employee with a record of his or her achievement.
+In a metal forming shop, employees post their recognition notes by taping them to their Danly metal presses.
+When all of the thanks and congratulations are over, they supply the employee with a permanent record of his or her achievement.

 Use these seven tips to improve the quantity and the quality of the recognition that you provide for employees.
-While I can’t guarantee a transformed workplace, I can guarantee that your workplace culture will more positively support your ability to achieve business goals.
+While increasing employee recognition doesn’t guarantee a transformed workplace, you are guaranteed that your workplace culture will more positively support your ability to achieve business goals.
 Your employees will be happier and more engaged.
 Doesn’t that sound like a win all around?